uclaacm/hack.uclaacm.com/posts/spring2021/js-chats-6-hooks/index.md

 ![The counter app](images/counter.png)

-Before delving into the demo, consider the following questions:
+Before we delve into the demo, consider the following questions:

 - Is this counter going to work as expected?
 - How would the value "State: 0" change each time the user clicks on the click button?